Quad Rock: Running 50 Miles With Zero Training

 I started entertaining the thought of Quad Rock only a few days before the race when my friend Mel at my weekly French conversation group was telling me that she was going to be volunteering there.
-It was only an hour earlier, you see, that I had the sudden realization that my weekends were no longer going to be consumed by papers or exams because I had just submitted the final assessment for my second master’s degree (in Management and Leadership).
+It was only an hour earlier that I had the sudden realization that my weekends were no longer going to be consumed by papers or exams because I had just submitted the final assessment for my second master’s degree (in Management and Leadership).
 So it was in the afterglow of that achievement that I found my finger hovering over the “Register Now!” button, knowing that I was now free to do my first epic adventure since returning from the Camino de Santiago in Spain last October.

 “Wait a minute,” Mel said, “you aren’t actually thinking of entering, are you?”